tsujan/Kvantum/Kvantum/INSTALL.md

 Please see [Theme-Making](doc/Theme-Making.pdf) for more information on theme installation paths and their priorities.

-The default Qt5 installation adds several root themes, that can be selected by using *Kvantum Manager*.
+The default Qt installation adds several root themes, that can be selected by using *Kvantum Manager*.
 Their corresponding KDE color schemes are also installed.

 ## GTK